How We Got Rockin': The Story Behind Rock the 21

-Potential learning challenges and medical conditions?
+Potential learning and medical challenges?
+Will my children be ok?
 What do I do?
 Who do I talk to?
-Will my children be ok?
-Like many, these were the questions I asked when I first learned that my twin daughters had Down Syndrome.
+Like many, these were questions I asked when I learned my twin daughters had Down syndrome (DS).

 i had no idea what to do or who to talk to.

-At the time, I was offered limited resources and I personally had lack of awareness of what Down Syndrome (DS) was.
+At the time, we were offered limited resources and I personally had lack of awareness of what DS was.
 Of course I knew what DS was, but I had never personally met or interacted with anyone with DS.

-When I received the diagnosis, I was bombarded with the potential limitations or medical conditions my daughters may have.
-I wasn’t told first and foremost that my babies were healthy - and just babies who happened to have an extra 21st chromosome.
+When I received the diagnosis, I was bombarded with the potential limitations and medical conditions that my daughters may encounter.
+I wasn’t first and foremost told that my babies were healthy - and just babies who happened to have an extra 21st chromosome.
 They would play and go to school.
 They would walk and run.
 They would laugh and love.
 They would be successful.
-They would encounter the same journey as everyone else, they just may need a different path or more time to get there.
+They would encounter the same journey as everyone else, it just may take more time or a different path to get there.

-I talked to several doctors and social workers who were all helpful, but I still had the takeaway that something was "wrong" with my daughters.
-I needed support – a “comrade” who could help me navigate.
+I talked to several professionals who were insightful and helpful, but I still had the takeaway that something was wrong with my daughters.
+I needed support.

 And then the support came.

-I met my comrade - Tara Stauber - a mom of a beautiful daughter with DS who was only 6 months older than my girls.
-She invited me over for lunch, having no idea who I was, just that I was in the same "rockin’ club" as her.
+I met Tara Stauber, a mom of a beautiful daughter with DS who was only 6 months older than my girls.
+She invited me to lunch, having no idea who I was, just that I was in the same "rockin’ club" as her.
 It was through Tara that I found out I was not alone at all.
 There were several families in my one-square-mile community that also had children who rocked this extra chromosome.

-It was at Thanksgiving in 2014, as I was speaking to my Dad about these wonderful people, that we thought of Rock the 21.
+It was during a conversation with my dad at Thanksgiving 2014 that we thought of Rock the 21.

-What a great opportunity we would have to help spread awareness and celebrate our children and individuals with DS, because they ROCK.
-I reached out to Tara and a new friend, Ana High – also a mother of a handsome boy with DS - and we planned our first social awareness event, a World Down Syndrome day celebration on March 21, 2015.
+What a great opportunity to help spread awareness and celebrate our children and individuals with DS, because they ROCK.
+I reached out to Tara and Ana High – also a mother of a boy with DS - and we planned our first social awareness event, a World Down Syndrome Day celebration on March 21, 2015.

-We built momentum in our community and met Stephanie Dotto, who had recently adopted a daughter with DS.
-We also integrated our friend Teresa Inauen, a therapist who works with kids with special needs, and we set forth to formally build our local non-profit.
-And we are now rockin’ as Rock the 21.
+Over the next year, we built momentum in our community and met Stephanie Dotto, who had recently adopted a daughter with DS.
+We formally established a non-profit organization and now we are rockin’ as Rock the 21.

 rock the 21 was founded to share our stories.

-While our children all have the same extra chromosome, our stories are uniquely different, and we believe in their power to help other families.
+While our children all have the same extra chromosome, our stories are uniquely different, and we believe in their power to help others.

 We will work together to create social awareness and educational opportunities for those who may not understand what DS is.
 We will provide resources and support to individuals of all ages with DS, as well as their families.
 And, most importantly, we will celebrate all individuals with DS.